amorist/awesome/README.md

 ## Go

+- [waypoint](https://github.com/hashicorp/waypoint) - A tool to build, deploy, and release any application on any platform.
 - [compose-cli](https://github.com/docker/compose-cli) - Easily run your Compose application to the cloud with compose-cli
 - [cli](https://github.com/docker/cli) - The Docker CLI
 - [dendrite](https://github.com/matrix-org/dendrite) - Dendrite is a second-generation Matrix homeserver written in Go!